natura-cosmeticos/natds-rn/docs/Publishing.md

 Before opening a merging, please be sure that:

 - your code was reviewed and approved by the Design System Team developers
-- your changes were visualy validated by the Design System Team designers
+- your changes were visually validated by the Design System Team designers
 - your changes were approved and the jira issue was moved to waiting release

 ## Merging your code